 According to the Department of Homeland Security (DHS), an "Active shooter/Person with Weapon is an individual actively engaging in killing or attempting to kill people in a confined and populated area."
 Typically, the immediate deployment of law enforcement is the response action taken to stop the shooting and mitigate harm to victims.
-Because active shooter situations are often over within 10-15 minutes - before law enforcement arrives on the scene - employees must be prepared both mentally and physically to deal with the situation.
+Because active shooter situations are often over within 10-15 minutes - before law enforcement arrives on the scene - individuals must be prepared both mentally and physically to deal with the situation.
 Active shooter violence tends to be highly random and sporadic and is usually motivated by either a personal grievance (workplace violence) or the result of a mental illness.

-ALICE focuses on maximizing survivability in an active shooter situation by being proactive and provides additional options beyond traditional lockdown.
+The ALICE procedure focuses on maximizing survivability in an active shooter situation by being proactive and provides additional options beyond traditional lockdown.
+In the event of an active shooter/person with a weapon within the facility, the ALICE procedure should be use.

-A - Alert : The sooner you understand that you are in danger, the sooner you can save yourself.
+A - Alert: The sooner you understand that you are in danger, the sooner you can save yourself.
 A speedy response is critical.
 Seconds count.
 Alert is overcoming denial, recognizing the signs of danger and receiving notifications about the danger from others.
 Alerts should be accepted, taken seriously, and should help you make survival decisions based on your circumstances.

-L - Lockdown: Barricade the room.
-Prepare to COUNTER or EVACUATE if needed.
+L-Lockdown: Barricade the room.
+Prepare to counter or evacuate, if needed.

-If evacuation is not a safe option, barricade entry points into your room in an effort to create a semisecure starting point.
+If evacuation is not a safe option, barricade entry points into your room in an effort to create a semi-secure starting point.

 I - Inform: Communicate the assailant's location and direction in real time.

-The purpose of INFORM is to continue to communicate information in as real time as possible, if it is safe to do so.
+The purpose of inform is to continue to communicate information in as real time as possible, if it is safe to do so.
 Armed intruder situations are unpredictable and evolve quickly, which means that ongoing, real time information is key to making effective survival decisions.
 Information should always be clear, direct and in plain language, not using codes.
-If the shooter is known to be in an isolated section of a building, occupants in other wards can safely evacuate while those in direct danger can perform enhanced lockdown and prepare to counter.
+If the shooter is known to be in an isolated section of a building, occupants in other areas can safely evacuate while those in direct danger can perform enhanced lockdown and prepare to counter.

 C - Counter: Create distractions by way of noise, movement, and distance.
 The intent is to reduce the shooter's ability to shoot accurately.
-COUNTER is NOT fighting.
+Counter is not fighting.

-ALICE Training does not believe that actively confronting a violent intruder is the best method for ensuring the safety of those involved.
+ALICE training does not believe that actively confronting a violent intruder is the best method for ensuring the safety of those involved.
 Counter is a strategy of last resort.
 Counter focuses on actions that create noise, movement, distance and distraction with the intent of reducing the shooter's ability to shoot accurately.
 Creating a dynamic environment decreases the shooter's chance of hitting a target and can provide the precious seconds needed in order to evacuate.

 E - Evacuate: When safe to do so, remove yourself from the danger zone.

-Police and emergency personnel will enter the building to assist with evacuation and administer first aid to injured personnel.
+Police and emergency personnel will enter the building to assist with evacuation and administer first aid to injured individuals.

-Procedures for employees facing an Active Shooter/Person with Weapon situation
+Procedures for employees in an Active Shooter/Person with Weapon situation: